 “A blind date is a terrifying way to practice your French!” she told us before the date began.

 The Location: Le District

-The setting for the dates was _Le District_, a French marketplace in New York City.
+The setting for the French dates was Le District, a French marketplace in New York City.
 The couples were seated in the elegant sit-down restaurant of the store beneath a lighted sign that read “Le Bar.”
 In other words, we made sure they felt as classy as possible.